Plantation Divorce & Family Lawyer

 Different types of alimony are permanent alimony, durational alimony, rehabilitative alimony, bridge the gap alimony, temporary alimony and lump sum alimony.

-Our Florida family law attorneys have extensive experience representing individuals in divorce and alimony-related matters.
+Our Plantation family law attorneys have extensive experience representing individuals in divorce and alimony-related matters.
 Whether you are the spouse who may be ordered to pay alimony or the spouse that may receive alimony, our attorneys have the knowledge and experience to achieve the best possible results for you.Does it matter how long I have been married?

 The length of a party's marriage can substantially increase one party's likelihood of receiving and/or paying alimony.
 A marriage of 1 to 7 years in duration is considered a short term marriage and there is no presumption in favor of permanent alimony.
 A marriage of 7 to 17 years in duration is considered a gray area marriage and there is no presumption in favor or against permanent alimony.

 A marriage of 17 years or more in duration is considered a long term marriage and there is a presumption that one party is entitled to permanent alimony.
 If you have been the "financial breadwinner" for the family during the marriage you could be ordered to pay significant sums of money to your former spouse as a result.
-Therefore, you need an experienced and aggressive divorce lawyer from Lyons, Snyder & Collin, P.A. to advocate on your behalf.
+Therefore, you need an experienced and aggressive Plantation divorce lawyer from Lyons, Snyder & Collin, P.A. to advocate on your behalf.

 A divorce could be the most important financial decision that you make in your life and it is important that you hire a divorce attorney with the ability and knowledge to navigate you through these proceedings.
 Whether you are the party who may receive alimony or the party that may be required to pay alimony to your spouse, it is important that you are represented effectively and aggressively.

-Attorney Sean L. Collin, the head of the divorce and family law department of Lyons, Snyder, & Collin, P.A., has extensive experience representing individuals in all child support related matters, including but not limited to, enforcement, modifications, and contempt.
+Attorney Sean L. Collin, the head of the Plantation divorce and family law department of Lyons, Snyder, & Collin, P.A., has extensive experience representing individuals in all child support related matters, including but not limited to, enforcement, modifications, and contempt.
 Mr. Collin has represented individuals in over 300 divorce related matters and his expertise can help you through this emotional time.

 Child support is a mathematical formula which is governed by Fla.
 Stat.
 61.30.
 Fla.
 Stat.
 61.30 considers several factors, including but not limited to, both parties incomes, amount of time spent with the children, the cost of health insurance and day care for the child(ren).